Apparel Design and Production Concentration Overview

 How do you prepare students for new technologies in apparel design?

 Our program provides students with a toolbox of software knowledge including Lectra and Mockshop, as well as Adobe Illustrator and Photoshop.
 Students learn computer skills as well as hand drawing and quick sketching.
-In addition to computer programs, design students work with a variety of industrial grade equipment.
+In addition to computer programs, design students work with a variety of industrial grade equipment as well as design opportunities within the Richardson Design Center fabrications lab.

 ADP students are also exposed to 3D foot and body scanning technology in judging fit and ease of movement in the shoe and apparel design in our Human Body Dimensioning Specialized Facility.